zhuzhu930/hw14-MVCTechBlog-JD/README.md

 6. debug.

+Homework session:

-question: edit-blog.handlebars should be checked.
+- question: edit-blog.handlebars should be checked.
-In the blog model, maybe add a column of comment directly to the blog, or link the comment model to the blog.
+- In the blog model, maybe add a column of comment directly to the blog, or link the comment model to the blog.
+- Trey's model is set up as Post, not Blog